 How you get paid also needs to be included in the contract.
 Do you accept payment via direct deposits, checks or PayPal?
 How long a grace period do you give when receiving payment?
 Some organizations issue payments a period of time after they receive the invoice.
 Make sure you have ironed out all these kinks before you start work.

-5. Revisions and rewrites
+4. Revisions and rewrites

 We’ve all had a client or project where we just can’t seem to get what they want right due to various reasons.
 It could be that the client is confused or fickle-minded, or a perfectionist – one who can never be satisfied no matter how many revisions you do.

 Instead of spending much of your time revising, rewriting, redesigning, recoding etc for hours, a clause in your contract can make this a painless procedure.
-Offer a number or free revisions/rewrites and then charge for any more the client wants done.
+Offer a number or free revisions/rewrites and then charge for any more the client wants to be done.
 This would at least reduce the client’s inclination to make changes as he likes, and start doing revisions that are only necessary.
 Most freelancers offer 2 free revisions, 3 at most depending on the nature of the work they offer.

 Depending on the kind of freelancing you do, there are different copyright options available.
-Freelance writers have the most copyright options such as first serial rights, print rights, electronic rights etc. For most freelancers though it boils down to owning the rights until the final payment is made.
+Freelance writers have the most copyright options such as first serial rights, print rights, electronic rights, etc. For most freelancers though it boils down to owning the rights until the final payment is made.

 Copyrighting your work is a must if you want to avoid having a client run away without paying for your work or use it without permission.
 On the other hand, It’s also a form of protection for your client.
 If they have made full payment, they have already bought the copyrights from you, hence they know, and should expect to not find the work done anywhere elsewhere.

 No freelancer signs on a project without a deadline.
 A deadline is necessary.
 A lot of times, freelancers can set their own deadlines; other times the work is time sensitive so the client sets their own deadline.
 Either way, getting it down in writing is a security measure for both you and your client.

 Now that you know which clauses to include, it shouldn’t take you long to draft out a simple contract.
 Contrary to what you might think, this contract doesn’t have to look like a legal document.
 In fact, you can collect all the emails you’ve exchanged with the client, transfer the results of your discussions into the document, hammer out all the details, and compile them.

 Have I missed anything?
 Is there another clause that you think one should not freelance without?